MONEY, CREDIT CARDS AND INSURANCE

 When starting out, try budgeting for a week at a time and see how far off the mark you are.
 If you are in a panic that the money might not last for your trip, remember that moving around always costs more than slowing down and spending more time in fewer places, which is good advice in general.
 Be flexible.
 Go to a beach or a smaller town or stay in the suburbs.
 So many trips people take are buzzsaw-fast.
 They blow through money and are in such a constant state of exhaustion that they need a vacation after their vacation.

 This is the way to go but have a backup plan if for some reason the card doesn’t work or gets sucked into the machine.
 Carry some emergency cash.
 Check with your bank about the fees associated with using your card at foreign ATMs, namely, are withdrawals charged at a straight percentage or a flat fee or worst, both?
+Right now I am using a Schwab card that reimburses all my ATM fees anywhere in the world I am.
+Very happy with it.

 Keep the 24-hour telephone number for the bank or credit card company somewhere separate in case it is lost or stolen, or have it already in your Skype list of contacts.